Size zero design

 RAZR V3 98 x 53 x 13.9 mm 95 grams

 The apparent lessons where not lost on the industry.
-Steve Jobs used to have a RAZR, despite the fact that it was Sony Ericsson who was the handset manufacturer who led compatibility with Apple’s iSync software.
-Jobs experimented with thin on the first iPhone and iPod Touch and then rolled it out to the MacBook Air.
+Steve Jobs used to have a RAZR.
+Despite the fact that it was Sony Ericsson who was the handset manufacturer who led compatibility with Apple’s iSync software at the time.
+I had to buy adaptors from a German software company to get iSync to work with my Nokia devices.
+Jobs experimented with size zero design on the first iPhone and iPod Touch and then rolled it out to the MacBook Air.
 By the time that the iPad came about, size zero design was encoded into Apple’s tablet DNA.

 The MacBook Air is notable because unlike the iPhone, Apple did have a product to judge it against.
 Delving back into the Apple past products the MacBook Duo series of the early 1990s set an aggressive product design to match in terms of size and functionality.
 That the MacBook Air decided not to have a dock is a discussion for another time, what is more interesting is how the MacBook Air is actually bigger in every way except depth than the Duo series of devices.